francopestilli/stats-k310/01_introduction_to_matlab.md

 ### The MatLab environment
 ####Command line
 The MatLab interface contains several panels (see video [above](http://www.mathworks.com/videos/getting-started-with-matlab-68985.html)).
 The core panel of matlab is the command line.
-This is the subpanel where we can type commands and MatLab wil execute.
+This is the subpanel where we can type commands and MatLab will execute.
 Command line is indicated by the symbol:
 ```
 >>
 ```